Tag Archives: wisconline

 • Gathering: The Gathering is the traditional opening event for in-person WisCon conventions, with a variety of activities spread out around the hotel ballroom.
 The channels in this section are intended to play a similar role, providing a space to gather at the beginning of the convention, immediately after the Opening Ceremonies.

-• Panels, Readings, and Academic: Each panel has a dedicated channel for discussion during and after its slot, organized by day.
+• Panels and Workshops: Each panel has a dedicated channel for discussion during and after its slot, organized by day.
 You can use these channels for discussion, during and after the panels.

 • Safer Spaces: The safer spaces have channels in this section.
 To gain access to these channels, visit #requesting-access-to-safer-spaces in the Information section.

-• Birds of a Feather: Want to talk about something a bit more focused than #lobby-con?
-The channels in this section are for more focused discussion; we’ve pre-created some very general topics, but you can create new ones on as specific a topic as you want!
+• Birds of a Feather (BOAF): The channels in this section are for more focused discussion; we’ve pre-created some very general topics, but you can suggest new ones on any topic you want!
 To create a new channel, message someone with the @concom role.

 Links to Zoom meetings and YouTube streams will be posted in #links-to-streams.
 They will also be sent out to registered members by email.